Osamu Fujimura (scientist): Biography

 After retirement from OSU, he was a researcher at the Center of Excellence (COE), Nagoya University from 2003 to 2004 working with professors K. Kakehi & F. Itakura.
 Fujimura then served as fellow at the International Institute for Advanced Studies, Kyoto, Japan from April 2004 to August 2006.

-Fujimura believed strongly diversity and inclusion in science.
+Fujimura believed strongly in diversity and inclusion in science.
 Through mentorship and encouragement Fujimura aided a younger generation of speech scientists.
 He encouraged the young generation to “Pay it Forward” with their own junior researchers, creating a perpetual positive cycle.

 Patents

 As a basic researcher pioneering work on speech synthesis, Fujimura did not frequently patent his inventions.

 Fujimura did patent his Speech transmission system from 1978, US 4170719 A. This machine created speech synthesis with voiced and unvoiced sounds produced differently.

 One of his creations was the computer-tracking-based X-Ray microbeam system for recording human utterances.
 The first version of the machine was at University of Tokyo, built by JEOL (Nihon-Denshi KK).
 The second version was built at University of Wisconsin and was in use until 2009.
 They used extremely low doses of X-ray to track the movement of the tongue and oral chamber in order to study how humans uttered sounds.
 Both machines were used by generations of researchers to discover and to verify theories of human speech generation, and lead to the development of CAT scans.